smthom05/quantified-self/README.md

 # Quantified Self

 ### Introduction
-Quantified Self is a Mod 4 Project at the Turing School of Design.
+Quantified Self is a Mod 4 Project at the Turing School of Software & Design.
 It is designed to act as an API micro-service for a calorie tracking app.
 A user can create an account and track their total calories for each meal they've consumed.

 ### Local Setup
 1. `Clone` down this repo